ARMmbed/mbed-os-5-docs/docs/api/rtos/scheduling.md

 - [Event](event.html): The queue to store events, extract them and execute them later.
 - [EventQueue](eventqueue.html): The class that provides a flexible queue for scheduling events.
 - [UserAllocatedEvent](userallocatedevent.html): The class that provides APIs to create and configure static events

+Note that you can also use these APIs while using the full, RTOS-based profile.